freebsd/freebsd-quarterly/2019q2/aberdeenhackathon.md

 plans were for the week.

-Kristof and I had talked at AsiaBSDcon when I took his tutorial about Testing in FreeBSD that we should a chapter about it in the developers handbook.
+Kristof and I had talked at AsiaBSDcon when I took his tutorial about Testing in FreeBSD that we should add a chapter about it in the developers handbook.
 We also used our first meeting to synchronize each other about the latest news in FreeBSD from our developers viewpoint.